munificent/game-programming-patterns/book/update-method.markdown

  *  **The entity class:**

-    This is the simplest option if you already have an entity class since it doesn't bring any additional classes into play.
+    This is the simplest option if you already have an `Entity` class since it doesn't bring any additional classes into play.
 This may work if you don't have too many kinds of entities, but the industry is generally moving away from this.